 Whether you’re applying for a placement or your dream job, you need to stand out from the crowd.
 That’s where your cover letter comes in.

-When apply with e-Placement Scotland increase your chances of interview success by copying and pasting your tailored cover letter into the box when uploading your CV.
+When applying to a placement with e-Placement Scotland, increase your chances of interview success by copying and pasting your tailored cover letter into the box when uploading your CV.

 So, where do you start?

 More and more employers are looking to your Cover Letter when making the decision on who to short list for interview.

 You should use every opportunity you can for self promotion and in many instances if you have a poor cover letter employers will not even look at your CV.

 "A good cover letter can be the difference between getting a placement and not..."

 Let's look at recent employer feedback